-Some larger entities have developed entity-level monitoring controls that provide evidence of the ongoing operation of entity-level controls.
+Some larger entities monitor controls that provide evidence of the ongoing operation of pervasive controls.
 Where this occurs, consider whether reliance can be placed on these controls to reduce the overall extent of other testing required.

-Although most pervasive (entity-level) and general IT controls will be tested through the exercise of professional judgment and objectively applied to the circumstances, there are some situations where use of a representative sample may be applicable.
+Although most pervasive and general IT controls will be tested through the exercise of professional judgment and objectively applied to the circumstances, there are some situations where use of a representative sample may be applicable.
 An example would be the availability of evidence that monthly financial reports were reviewed and appropriate action taken.

-Transactional Controls-Attribute Sampling
+Transactional Controls - Attribute Sampling